 To complete the tutoring application form, click here, or use the button below.
 You will be asked to provide as much information as possible to help find a tutor that best suits your child’s needs.
 Information such as recent psychoeducational testing, report cards and current teacher recommendations are very helpful with this process.
 For additional information about the Tutoring Center, call 215-483-2461.

-Tutors are matched to students based upon the type of tutoring needed and the particular area of expertise, the age of the student as well as the students personality and style of learning, and the time (hours, days, number of lessons per week) required.
+Tutors are matched to students based upon the type of tutoring needed and the particular area of expertise, the age of the student as well as the student's personality, and the time (hours, days, number of lessons per week) required.

 Once an appropriate tutor is matched with the student, a contract is signed by the student's parent prior to the start of tutoring.